kaiiam/phd/projects/metadata_planet_microbe_projects/TARA/Tara_notes.md

 This may be the equivalent of TARA_CTD or sensor data.
 The Chl a and no3 etc data are calculated from in-situ sensors.

+Included in spreadsheet as TARA_Env_context

 # 8)

 [Guidi, L; Ras, J; Claustre, H et al. (2017): Environmental context of all samples from the Tara Oceans Expedition (2009-2013), about pigment concentrations (HPLC) in the targeted environmental feature.](https://doi.pangaea.de/10.1594/PANGAEA.875569)

 This one is about about HPLC pigment concentrations.
 I'm sure this overlaps with HOT_niskin and BATS_pigments.
 We should decide if this is going to be added later.
 This stuff doesn't need to be in the first round.
 Or just some of it.

+Include in spreadsheet as: TARA_HPLC

 # 9)